athcodes2005/uninterrupted-wifi-iitb/README.md

 press ctrl+x to exit then press y to save changes and press enter to keep file name same as before

-this will basically run the script every 30 seconds after the system boots as well as after every 10 minutes pass.
+this will basically run the script every 30 seconds after the system boots as well as after every 10 minutes pass. thus ensuring we have an uninterrupted internet connection